Root Canals in Alpharetta, GA

 After Your Root Canal Procedure

-Patients are typically able to drive themselves home after their procedure.
+Patients are usually able to drive home after their procedure.
 Complications are rare, as 90% of treatments are completely successful.
 If complications do arise during your recovery, please contact our Alpharetta, GA office immediately at 770-475-6136.
 Our staff is available at all times to assist you.